vlitzke/kitchenflies/DNAseq/10_callingSNPs/README.md

 His PoolSNP.sh provides more information about the parameters.

+This outputs:
+- Temporary SNPs folder, which should be empty when finished (though I should check if there are hidden files)
+- SNPs-cov-0.99.txt
+- SNPs.vcf.gz (what you'll be working with)
+- SNPs_BS.txt.gz

 However, you may also choose to use bcftools[^2] but I kept getting thrown this error: ` error while loading shared libraries: libgsl.so.25: cannot open shared object file: No such file or directory`.
 Internet consensus is that it only works well on mamba; I have tried downloading older versions, nothing seems to fix this problem.
 If you choose to use this tool, this pipeline looks good: <https://speciationgenomics.github.io/variant_calling/>

-Time: ~14 hours, 20 min

-Stats - using RTG

-rtg vcfstats evol1.freebayes.vcf.gz
+Time: ~12-14 hours

+## Stats on SNPs file

+You can then use vcfstats: `rtg vcfstats fileName.vcf.gz`.

 ## Identify sites in proximity of InDels

 To use the following script, you will have to use python v2.7, so if I were you, I would create a new conda environment where you download just python version 2.7, then call that environment before you activate his script.

-Identify sites that are located close to InDels with a minimum count of 20 across all samples pooled and print them if they are within a predefined distance 5 bp up- and downstream to an InDel.
+This will identify sites that are located close to InDels with a minimum count of 20 across all samples pooled and print them if they are within a predefined distance 5 bp up- and downstream to an InDel.
+It outputs a txt file with all positions.

 ```
 python scripts/DetectIndels.py \